- January 25, 2023

 In a vertical privilege escalation attack, the hacker attempts to grant themselves higher-level access privileges.
 This is typically done by performing kernel-level coding that allow the attacker to run unauthorized code providing higher security access capabilities.

 In a horizontal privilege escalation attack, the hacker either utilizes the same level of privileges they already have been granted - either because they are an employee or contractor, or by phishing the employee base to get one of them to turn-over sign-in credentials.
 They then assume the identity of another user with similar privileges.
-For example, someone gaining access to another person's online banking account would constitute horizontal privilege escalation.
+Someone gaining access to another person's online banking account would be an example of horizontal privilege escalation.

 In reality, the end goal is to achieve Administrator and then Root privileges for the entire cloud platform.